Swizz Beatz: Art

 Dean and Keys are co-chairs of the Gordon Parks Foundation, which permanently preserves the work of Gordon Parks, a pioneering photographer, filmmaker, musician and activist.
 The couple acquired what is now the largest private holding of Parks' images and what is now part of the Dean Collection, the couple's philanthropic organization and family collection of international contemporary art.
 In the summer of 2018, Dean and Keys were featured in Cultured Magazine for their first joint cover, where they delved into Parks' works and the Dean Collection in more depth.

 Dean also paints in his free time.
 He donates the money he earns from his paintings to the Children's Cancer & Blood Foundation.

+Since 2024 Dean and Keys has started the traveling exhibition Giants: Art from the Dean Collection that showcases the private art collection of the two artist throught North American museums.

 In 2025, Dean contributed the foreword to Radical Softness: The Responsive Art of Janet Echelman, a visual survey of Echelman's twenty-five year career.

 Brand promoter

 In 2010, Dean became involved in the design and launch of the Aston Martin Rapide.
 In 2011, Swizz Beatz became the official face of Lotus cars until CEO Dany Bahar left the company.
 Subsequently, Swizz Beatz returned to Aston Martin for 2013.

 In early 2013, Dean invested in and joined the board of Monster, and became involved in product management and marketing activities.
 Monster products that he is promoting include the Monster GODJ and the Monster 24K headphones.

 Dean currently sits as the Vice President - Sports Style Marketing, Design, and Brand Music Development for global footwear and apparel giant Reebok.